aplteam/Tatin/docs/TatinForContributors.md

 These are templates: check their contents, you might need to make amendments.

-## How to create new versions
+## How to create a new version

 ### Overview {#ov1}

 Usually your job is done once you've created a Pull Request (PR).
 However, here we document what the administrator of the Tatin project on GitHub needs to do once she has accepted at least one PR or finished her own work on a branch.

-In order to create new versions of the Client and the Server you just need to call this function:
+You may ask Cider for how to create a new version of Tatin:

 ```
-{noQLXFlag} #.Tatin.Admin.Make <batchFlag>
+      ]Cider.Make
+#.Tatin.#.Tatin.Admin.Make 0 ⍝ Execute this for creating a new version
 ```

 Syntax: